moonstream-to/awesome-web3-games/README.md

  - [Champions Ascension](https://champions.io/) - a multiplayer game with arena-based combat where you collect a roster of fighters.
 Runs on Ethereum but moving to Polygon soon. `browser/PC game` `playable`
  - [Hunters On-Chain](https://www.boomland.io/) - battle royale style action RPG battle where players compete against each other and the environment in different game modes to be the best Hunter.
 Runs on Polygon. `mobile/browser game` `playable`

+## Extraction Shooter
+  - [Deaddrop](https://midnightsociety.com/deadrop) - free-to-play first-person Vertical Extraction Shooter set in a dark and violent future where the 80s never ended. `PC` `in development` `pre-alpha`

 ## Farming sim
 - [Crypto Unicorns](https://www.cryptounicorns.fun/) - breed Unicorns, farm lands, also has PvP elements and minigames, like Jousting.
 Runs on Polygon. `PC/browser game` `playable`
 - [Moonfrost](https://moonfrost.io/) - for fans of Harvest Moon and Stardew valley.
 A free-to-play life sim farming RPG on Solana. `PC/mobile game` `in development`

+## MMORPG
+  - [Gran Saga: Unlimited](https://gsu.metapixel.io/) - you're helping the system AI called Lilith find bugs and errors.
+Complete quests, dungeons, acquire items, form parties with other players, engage in PvP combat.
+Runs on the Aptos blockchain. `PC/Mac` `alpha`
+- [Stella Fantasy](https://www.stellafantasy.io/) - for fans of Genshin Impact, this is an anime style action RPG with PvP and PvE.
+Explore, gather, craft, team up with other players, battle.
+Runs on Binance Smart Chain. `PC` `playable`
+- [Star Atlas](https://staratlas.com/) - a grand strategy space exploration game with combat and politics.
+A virtual gaming metaverse with three main fractions - humans, aliens, and androids.
+Runs on Solana. `PC` `in development` `pre-alpha`

+## MOBA
+  - [Spider Tanks](https://www.spidertanks.game/) - free-to-play PvP brawler where you own a garage and can customize your tanks.
+There are several gamelay modes like team deathmatch, capture the flag, chicken chase, poultry pusher, etc. Runs on Gala. `PC/Mac` `playable`

 ## Puzzle
 - [MuMu](https://mu-mu-s1.netlify.app/) - on-chain puzzle game in which matter changes when conditions described by a formula are met.
 Runs on Starknet. `fully on-chain` `browser game` `playable`